Woodrow Wilson Fellowship

 camps-blc

 The Woodrow Wilson Undergraduate Research Fellowship Program provides funding and support to a select group of Krieger School undergraduates.
+These students are selected in their first year, and will carry out an independent research project over a period of three years.
 The program enables students to pursue unique research opportunities that exceed what is typically available to undergraduates.

 Each fellow receives up to $10,000 of funding over three years to be spent on research costs, which may include travel, equipment, and use of archives or laboratories.
-Fellows will focus on their undergraduate fields of specialization to pursue one or more intensive research projects, crafted in conjunction with the director of undergraduate research and the fellow’s faculty mentor.
-The fellowship is a multi-year research project, and fellows are expected to dedicate at least 2-3 full summers to their research projects.
+Fellows focus on their undergraduate fields of specialization to pursue one or more intensive research projects, crafted in conjunction with URSCA staff and the fellow’s faculty mentor.
+Fellows are expected to dedicate at least two full summers to their research projects.

-Fellows attend frequent seminars and group events focusing on research skills and professionalization.
-They also meet with the director of undergraduate research at least once per month.
-Regular seminar topics may include:
+Fellows meet regularly with URSCA staff and attend seminars and group events focusing on research skills and professionalization.
+Seminar topics may include:

 • Finding a Mentor

-• Planning Your First Mentor Meeting and Goal Setting
+• Planning Your First Mentor Meeting and Setting Goals

 • Writing and Managing a Grant Budget